dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 when it is well rounded: this harnesses aspects of neural network design.

-> When I understand how my life and my mind weere poisoned, in spite
+> When I am forced to reflect on how my life and my mind were
-> of the insights I've developed; when I think about how I will never
+> poisoned, in spite of the insights I've developed; when I think
-> be capable of practicing what I preached, directive cognitive
+> about how I will never be capable of practicing what I preached,
-> expansion, by being excluded from every human interaction and every
+> directive cognitive expansion, by being excluded from every human
-> potential skill: it weighs heavier on my heart than any memory of
+> interaction and every potential skill: it weighs heavier on my heart
-> what I have been through.
-I have essentially founded a religion
+> than any memory of what I have been through.
+I have essentially
-> based on self-actualization, linguistics, mythology to combat
+> founded a religion based on self-actualization, linguistics,
-> nihilism, and attaining command of the human mind, but I am not
+> mythology to combat nihilism, and attaining command of the human
-> allowed to practice.
-I'll never be able to take a kendo class in
+> mind, but I am not allowed to practice.
+I'll never be able to take a
-> America.
-I'll never be able to find passionate intellectuals who
+> kendo class in America.
+I'll never be able to find passionate
-> want to learn, even though I basically declared myself celibate to
+> intellectuals who want to learn, even though I basically declared
-> fully commit myself to the pursuit of knowledge and skill after
+> myself celibate to fully commit myself to the pursuit of knowledge
-> developing the understanding that *I would never have rewarding
+> and skill after developing the understanding that *I would never
-> social experiences*, which I was forced to believe was my fault.
+> have rewarding social experiences*, which I was forced to believe
+> was my fault.

 To many, AI's future remains uncertain.
 It's important we understand the Singularity's sociocultural, phenomenological and teleological